okusnadi/openpress/CONTRIBUTING.md

 # Contribution to OpenPress
 A little things you should know before starting contribution.

+## Welcome
+Welcome!
+First off all we should say Thanks!
+Thanks for your notice and contribution. :tada: :clap: :+1:

 ## Reviews
 Every pull requests, or members changes needs to be **reviewed**.